 - Cognitive development is a child’s ability to use their thinking skills such as learning, understanding, problem solving, reasoning, remembering, etc.

 - Social is a child’s ability to interact with others, have relationships with family, friends, teachers, cooperating, and responding to the feelings of others (i.e you begin to cry, they try to comfort you).

 What do specialists mean when they are talking about developmental milestones?

-According to the University of Michigan Health Service Systems, they are referring to established skills or age-specific tasks that most children can do at a certain age range.
+According to the University of Michigan Health Service Systems, they are referring to an established range of new skills or age-specific tasks that most children can do at certain age ranges.

 Important Note: Always talk to your child’s doctor if you are seeing anything that raises suspicions, no matter how silly you think it may be or inconsequential.
 Do not be worried about bothering your Pediatrician-they’ll tell you whether or not you should be concerned.
 The earlier you catch something the better!
 Acting early can make a huge difference.

-I’ve compiled an extensive guide of milestones from HealthyChildren to look for as well as key indicators to be aware of so you know when to talk to your pediatrician.
+I’ve compiled an extensive guide of toddler development milestones from HealthyChildren to look for as well as key indicators to be aware of so you know when to talk to your pediatrician.